qapilotio/agents/popup-handler-agent/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Contact

-For any questions or support, please contact [your-email@example.com].
+For any questions or support, please contact [].